wfjvdham/spark_course/slides/06_udf.md

 WARNING: in general it is not recommended to use them because Spark cannot optimize them.
 Always first try to express it in SQL

+Because:
+- data moves between JVM and python
+- 1 row at the time

 But if you cannot do it you have to use UDF

 ```